PranotiP5/NLP/README.md

 **Cleaning or Pre-processing:**  This may involve removing unnecessary punctuations, commas etc. , removing stop words which do not add to the meaning of a paragraph.
 It will also involve lowering of sentences.
 It includes stemming or lemmatization.

 **Bag of Words:** Its a document matrix.
 It translates words to numerical representation called vectors.
 CounterVectorizer from sklearn library creates a histogram of words.
 CounterVectorizer.fit_transform will then create a matrix of sentences to words.
 It will tell which words occur in a sentence.
 This can then be fed to machine learning models for various applications like sentiment analysis.

+**Term Frequency Inverse Document Frequency (TFIDF)** TF is ratio of number of repetition of words in sentence to number of words in that sentence.
+IDF is log of ratio of number of sentences to the number of sentences containing the word.
+TFIDF is multiplication of TF and IDF.
+It gives less importance to frequently occuring words.